-But what I saw when I got up there really slammed home the fact that my academic career was coming to an end.
+But what I saw when I got up there really slammed home the fact that my time at the school was coming to an end.

 I remember my first time at the Harbour Centre campus.